The thought has occasionally entered my mind, of a Jewish person possibly hypothetically saying the following during a debate with a Christian.

 The LORD also enters through the Eastern Gate, just as The Messiah is supposed to do.

-on top of that some interesting material form Zechariah 12-14.
+on top of that some interesting material from Zechariah 12-14.
 In

 12:17 "In that day shall the LORD defend the inhabitants of Jerusalem;